BillyAyiera/Marketplace/README.md

 * TradeWithMe is an app that is built with intentions of helping people easily trade online.

-# Get started

-* The instructions below will help you in project setup and testing in your local machine.

 # Prerequisites

 > Android Studio Download [here](https://developer.android.com/studio/install)